-As an industrial candidate looking for a manufacturing or distribution position, the difference between getting the job and not getting the job can really boil down to small details during the pre-employment process.
+As an industrial candidate looking for a warehouse job, the difference between getting the job and not getting the job can really boil down to small details during the pre-employment process.
 While warehouse interviews typically don’t require a suit and tie or an extensive resume, they do require some very fundamental interviewing skills and preparation.

 From your resume to interviews, there is a lot that goes on.
 But we’re here to help.

 Warehouse Interview Tips